Philips to step up overhaul of lighting unit

 "We are on the right track," Van Houten said on a conference call.
 "But overall we expect 2014 EBITA to be lower than in the previous year."

-Analysts polled by Reuters on average expect a drop of 6 percent in EBITA excluding special items, to 2.4 billion euros.
+Analysts polled by Reuters on average expect a drop of 6 percent in EBITA excluding special items, to 2.4 billion euros (1.9 billion pounds).

 Van Houten repeated that 2014 would be made challenging by the Ukraine crisis, which deepened after the crash of a Malaysia Airlines plane killing all 298 people on board, including 193 Dutch passengers.